Polydet/polyglot-database/README.md

 |TIFF+RAR-1.tiff           |  |    |   |   |   |   |    |   |   |         |    |   |   |   |   |  |    |   |   |   |   |   |   |   |   |   |   |  |x  |  |  |   |   |  |x   |   |  |   |
 |TIFF+ZIP-1.tiff           |  |    |   |   |   |   |    |   |   |         |    |   |   |   |   |  |    |   |   |   |   |   |   |   |   |   |   |  |   |  |  |   |   |  |x   |   |  |x  |
 |WAV+ZIP.zip               |  |    |   |   |   |   |    |   |   |         |    |   |   |   |   |  |    |   |   |   |   |   |   |   |   |   |   |  |   |  |  |   |   |  |    |x  |  |x  |

+This table is an overview of the contained formats for each file:

 Notice that DOCX,JAR and ODT files are also ZIP files.